NodeppOfficial/nodepp-http-socket/README.md

 # Nodepp-HTTP-Socket
-a simple chunk encoding websocket like implementation that does not require JS enabled enabling you to use real-time comunication in darkweb
+a simple chunk encoding websocket like implementation that does not require JS enabled.

 ## Client
 ```cpp